wjam/VillagePaymentAgent/README.md

 `mvn integration-test`

+If you prefer to run integration tests from your preferred IDE then you might need to get Jetty up and running executing next step.

 ## Run
 The simplest way to run the application is to run `mvn jetty:run` and the go to `http://localhost:8080/` in your browser.